ca-santiago/ca-santiago/README.md

 - 🌱 I’m currently learning: DDD
 - 👯 I’m looking to collaborate on: Microservices
 - 🤔 I’m looking for help with:
-- 💬 Ask me about: Anything
+- 💬 Ask me about: Any topic you like from my Github <3 I will be glad to talk with you, no matter who you are.
 - 📫 How to reach me:
   - **Emial** greminoficial@mail.com
   - **Twitter** [@grem_dev](https://twitter.com/grem_dev)